drossotto/docking_simulation_helpers/README.md

 # Docking Simulation Helpers

-Local network application for molecular docking and molecular dynamics simulations built for the Research Lab.
+Local network application for molecular docking and molecular dynamics simulations built for the Higgins Research Lab.

 The goal is to keep it super simple and maximize abstraction for our wet-lab biologists.
 Anything requiring significant installation receives a docker container.
 This adds tons of overhead, as well as having redundant packages, but we do not care.